Wireless Build

 Setup & Troubleshooting for ZMK Wireless Build

-You may refer to the for flashing procedure.
+You may refer to the demo for flashing procedure.
 Details as follow:

 Extract the zip and drop the left and right uf2 on your desktop.